mtsvg/MilkBot/readme.txt

-Make sure you edit the .env file with your github bot token and your mongodb uri In the database class and commandmanager there are variables for you to input you token/discord user id
+Make sure you edit the .env file with your github bot token and your mongodb uri In the database class and commandmanager there are variables for you to input your token/discord user id